brainboxdotcc/DPP/docpages/INDEX.md

 ## How much RAM does this library use?
 In production on TriviaBot, the bot takes approximately 2gb of ram to run 18 separate processes (this is approximately **140mb** per process) on a production bot with 11 million users and 111,000 guilds.
 Each process takes under 1% CPU.
 This is less than a quarter of the memory of a similar C++ Discord library, **Aegis.cpp** (version 2).

+## How do I use this library in Windows?
+The easiest way is to download the precompiled latest release from our github releases, and take the dlls, .lib file, and header files (`bin`, `lib` and `include` directories), put them in a place on your hard disk where you know where they are.
+Go into visual studio project settings in a new project, and point the project directories (notably the library directories and and include directories) at the correct locations.
+Add the `include` folder you extracted to your include directories, and add  `dpp.lib` to your library directories.
+Ensure the project is set to C++17 standard in the settings.
+You should then be able to compile example programs within that project.
+When you run the program you have compiled you must ensure that all the dll files from the `bin` directory exist in the same directory as your executable.

 ## How much of the library is completed?
 All REST calls (outbound commands) are completed including slash commands, and all Discord events are available.
 The library also has voice support.